We can conduct fit tests at cons: both basic qualitative fit testing, as well as precise quantitative fit testing using professional equipment!

-We provide a basic, qualitative fit test in which we test whether you are able to taste a bitter or sweet solution through your mask.
+We can provide a basic, qualitative fit test (QLFT) in which we test whether you are able to taste a bitter or sweet solution through your mask.
 This is relatively inexpensive, and you can purchase the materials to do it at home – see the /r/Masks4All wiki for more information.
-(Currently we don’t have the much more expensive equipment needed to conduct a quantitative fit test.)

 We demonstrate the procedure with volunteers at our panel, but if you’d like a more thorough test, make an appointment with us and we’ll meet up with you.